 Guidance: If the metadata is compromised, the bundled certificate in the metadata may also be compromised.
 Make sure to use the signing certificate of the federation that are distributed out of band.

 Federation metadata without a validUntil attribute or with a passed validUntil MUST not be trusted and MUST be discarded.

-2.4.2 Levels of Assurance
+2.4.2 Authentication Context